 Consultation on the Health (Asbestos) Regulations 1992.

-The Department of Health administers the Health (Asbestos) Regulations 1992 (HAR) (External link) which are enforced by Local Government Environmental Health Officers.
-These regulations are now being revised and a necessary first step in this process is to develop a Code; of Practice to support them.
+The Department of Health administers the Health (Asbestos) Regulations 1992 (HAR) (External link) (External link) which are enforced by Local Government Environmental Health Officers.
+These regulations are being revised and a necessary first step in this process is to develop a Code; of Practice to support them.
 The April 2015 Draft Asbestos Code is currently undergoing further changes as a result of a public consultation process which closed on 19 June 2015 and based on a Workshop held on 5 June 2015.
-The presentations given at the Workshop and a report of its outcomes are provided below.

 For the 2015-2016 financial year, the Department of Health will be progressing a number of HAR-related initiatives including: finalising the Code; preparing drafting instructions for the new HAR; developing and implementing an associated Memorandum of Understanding with WorkSafe; and producing a package of training material and publications in support of the HAR.